April 7 - 9, 2026

 Awards

 Students, graduates, and undergraduates can earn cash prizes and gain recognition for their outstanding work.
-The URS offers three awards for each undergraduate and graduate student.
+The ARC offers three awards for each undergraduate and graduate student presentation.
 The awards are given based on the merit of the work presented and the student’s presentation skills.
 A group of highly respected professionals evaluates student presentations according to a specific rubric.
 For the in-person, the awards include:

 Students must present in person to be eligible for cash prizes.